ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-flow.md

   - Navigate to the main page of the application.
 - If the login fails, display an indication for the user.

-All of the following code belongs in the files in the `src/app/login` folder.

 ### Inject the Services

 Three services are required in order to complete our login workflow: